dstroot/blog-next/_posts/2013-10-30-apples-astounding-capital-spending.md

 ---
-title: "Apple's Astounding Capital Expenditures"
+title: Apple's Astounding Capital Expenditures
 excerpt: >
   Apple’s most recent 10-K filing with the U.S. Securities and Exchange Commission shows the company has budgeted $11 billion in capital expenditures for fiscal 2014.
 This is more than 5 times Apple's capital expenditure in 2010 and 57 percent more than the $7 billion it spent in 2013.
 What is Apple planning to do with all that additional money?

-coverImage: "/assets/blog/img/iSpaceship.jpg"
+coverImage: /assets/blog/img/iSpaceship.jpg
 date: "2013-10-30"
+published: "true"
 author:
   name: Dan Stroot
   picture: /assets/blog/authors/dan.jpeg
 ogImage:
-  url: "/assets/blog/img/iSpaceship.jpg"
+  url: /assets/blog/img/iSpaceship.jpg
 seoURL: ""
 ---